HackingHistory/github-reminder-exercise-01/README.md

 - `github` is your github ID
 - for `techskills`, rate yourself between 1 star (no skills at all) and 5 stars (ready for an industry job).
 - for `periods`, `regions`, and `styles`, delete all the entries that you don't already have some interest/experience in.
 If you think I've missed something (e.g., maybe you thnk `women's` or `science` or `race`  should be a top-level category in `styles`), then simply add the missing element in to the appropriate list.
 Be sure to **separate elements by commas**, and **surround individual names in double quotes**, and also make sure your new element is **inside the `[]` brackets**.
-- `picture` should be the path to your picture -- either a [relative URL](https://www.w3.org/TR/WD-html40-970917/htmlweb.html#h-5.1.2) to an image in the `images` directory, or a full URL to a picture on the web
+- `picture` should be the path to your picture -- either a [relative URL](https://www.w3.org/TR/WD-html40-970917/htmlweb.html#h-5.1.2) (starting with either `./images` or just `images`) to an image in the `images` directory, or a full URL to a picture on the web
 - `blurb` is the relative path to your markdown file, which should be named either `yourfirstname.md` or `yourfirstname-yourlastname.md`.

 You create the file by navigating to the `json-files/` directory and clicking the `Add File` button near the top right, then choosing `Create new file` from the drop-down menu.
 We'll go over the full creation method in class.